Articles / Most Bottlenecks Are Decision Stalls

 • Work is basically done, but not approved.

-• The same questions keep coming up.
+• The same questions keep coming up like they never got settled the first time.

 A real example